gregswift/nytefyrenet/blog/2013-03-15-installing-puppet-3-0-hiera-puppetdb-librarian.md

 ## Initialization of Puppet and PuppetDB

-So PuppetDB&#8217;s SSL setup is very strict.
+So PuppetDB's SSL setup is very strict.
 For now, just make sure that you are

 <pre class="lang:default decode:true " >/etc/init.d/puppet start
 /etc/init.d/puppetmaster start